DjangoGirls/tutorial/django_start_project/README.md

     USE_TZ = False
     TIME_ZONE = 'Europe/Berlin'

+(But with the correct country and city for your timezone.)

 ## Setup a database

 There's a lot of different database software that can store data for your site.
 We'll use the default one, `sqlite3`.